The COMMON SENSE BOOK of CHANGE

 Using the interactive Book of Change is a powerful way to get in touch with the native common sense we’re all born with, but too often forget under the pressures of hectic daily life.

-Based on the timeless Positive Paradigm of Change rediscovered by Einstein in the 20th century, it gives new meaning to the natural law Tom Paine invoked in his appeal to Common Sense.
-As that pamphlet was catalyst to change in an earlier century, this small but powerful book has the potential to remind people worldwide of their common good NOW.
+Based on the same dynamics of energy conversion taught by ancient yogis and rediscovered by Einstein in the 20th century, it gives new meaning to the Natural Law Tom Paine invoked in his appeal to Common Sense.

 The 64 readings of the I Ching are based on mathematical formulas expressed in straight and broken lines.
 This text is called the Book of Change because its readings sum up the natural laws of change.
 They reflect stages through which daily events evolve in predictable cyclical patterns.